bic-berkeley/psych-214-fall-2016/resampling_with_ndimage.rst

     >>> K.shape
     (64, 64, 35)

-The output shape can be different from the input shape, if you use the ``output_shape`` parameter.
+The output shape can be different from the input shape:

 .. nbplot::